Ever try to not spend a single dollar all weekend?

 - Morning Pages.
 This is a technique from a book that has had a big impact on my life, The Artist’s Way.

 - Binge read a blog.
 Start with the first post and read all the way through a blog you enjoy.
-If you’re a blogger yourself, do the same with another blogger’s income reports for a MBA in earning money as a blogger.
+If you’re a blogger yourself, check out this guide on how to actually earn money as a blogger.

 - Ask yourself some good questions.
 You can write in your journal or talk aloud to your spouse or friend.